AZAlberto/modermtheme/update1_dataset.md

 ### SMILE Dataset
 * Format: Dataset
-* Description: SmileChat is a dataset comprising 55,165k multi-turn conversations adapted from real psychological peer support Q&A sessions.
+* Description: SmileChat is a dataset comprising about 55k Chinese multi-turn conversations adapted from real psychological peer support Q&A sessions.
 These conversations are enriched with diverse topics, vocabulary, and discourse, catering to the exigencies of long-form multi-turn dialogue.
 By transforming genuine psychological peer support Q&A into multi-turn interactions, SmileChat enhances the performance of large-scale language models in the domain of psychological support, aligning more closely with protracted multi-turn dialogue applications.

 ### ESConv Dataset
 * Format: Dataset